glglak/BoomerangBounce/CUSTOMIZATION.md

 2. Replace sprites with your own designs
 3. Adjust collision shapes if needed
 4. Modify rotation speed in the `obstacle.gd` script

+## Mobile-Specific Customization

+For the mobile version:

+1. **Controls:**
+   - On-screen buttons are hidden on mobile
+   - Top 70% of the screen: Tap to jump
+   - Bottom 30% of the screen: Tap left or right side to move

+2. **Display:**
+   - The game is locked to portrait orientation
+   - Make sure visuals work well on the standard 540x960 resolution

 ## Adjusting Game Difficulty